Search

 How to make your M&A Data Migration a success

 Migrating data from one organisation to another is one of the toughest challenges a Data Leader will face.
-It’s a complex process, and by the end of it you want single landscape with data you can trust.
+It’s a complex process, and by the end of it you want a single landscape with data you can trust.
 In this article we discuss how to make your data migration a success.

 Merging companies is a major undertaking, and combining data from two (or more) organisations into a single data landscape is a particularly complex part of the exercise, with distinct sets of products, customers, processes, systems and terminology all having to be aligned.